 + PRO: Excellent quality public education

 Not only is the standard of public schooling in Finland high, but it is also free.
-The system may be unfamiliar at first, with children receiving little homework and having longer recess periods than expats may be used to but, ultimately, learning is highly valued.
-Teachers are well paid and respected, delivering fantastic learning opportunities, which are not limited to children.
-Adults can take free university courses in Finnish or Swedish at public higher education institutions, making it a great location for studying abroad.
+The system may be unfamiliar at first, with children receiving little homework and having longer recess periods than expats may be used to, but ultimately, learning is highly valued.
+Teachers are paid well and respected, delivering fantastic learning opportunities that are not limited to children.
+Adults can take free university courses in Finnish or Swedish at public higher education institutions, making it an ideal location for studying abroad.

 - CON: Language barriers